jlmelville/drnb/README.md

 This script runs `uv sync` inside the SDK, the core repo, and then every plugin under `plugins/`.
 Plugin installs are best-effort—failures are logged but do not abort the script.
-Pass `--fresh` (or `-f`) if you want to delete each project's `.venv` before syncing, which is useful when switching Python versions.
+Pass `--fresh` (or `-f`) if you want to delete each project's `.venv` before syncing (useful when switching Python versions).
+Pass `--reinstall-sdk` (or `-r`) to force `uv sync` to reinstall the `drnb-plugin-sdk` dependency in each project without bumping its version—handy while iterating on the SDK itself.

 ### Optional packages